 Lastly if the school wants to develop its own capability to train children I’m happy to provide training for school staff and/or provide balance bikes, pedal bikes and helmets.
 This is often the best approach for early years children, aged 2 to 3.5 for whom fairly intensive, one-off structured sessions aren’t always the best option.

-If you’re looking to help your child learn to balance and ride or to bring a greater degree of control to their riding I offer a public schedule of courses as well as 1:1 sessions.
+If you’re looking to help your child learn to balance and ride and/or bring a greater degree of control to their riding I offer a public schedule of courses as well as private sessions.
+On-road training, whether just riding with Mom and Dad on quiet roads or riding individually on road is delivered via private sessions.

-Launched in 2018 the public Learn to Balance and Ride (L2BR) courses have proved extremely popular and several hundred children have already learned to ride through these.
-One Instructor works with up to five children, each of whom is provided with a balance bike and quality lightweight pedal bike.
+Launched in 2018 the public Learn to Balance and Ride (L2BR) courses have proved extremely popular and over a thousand children have already learned to ride through these.
+I work with a maximum of five children, each of whom is provided with a balance bike and quality lightweight pedal bike.

 The well-proven methodology focuses on helping each child develop balance first of all, before they move on to the pedal bike and a structured progression to pedalling, which can be very quick.
 Although in a small group each child is treated as an individual.
 They are encouraged and supported to work hard and move on as quickly as they can but are not pressured into something they’re not yet ready for.

 The Developing Better Bike Control Course (DBBC) is the follow-on course for those who’ve recently learned to ride or who just need to bring a greater degree of control to their riding.
-It is also useful as preparation for a Bikeability Level 1 course where children need to strengthen some of the core bike control skills, such as riding one-handed.
-Again one Instructor works with up to five children who can use their own bike or can choose to hire one.
+It is also useful as preparation for a Bikeability Level 1 course where children need to strengthen some of the core bike control skills, such as riding one-handed and signalling.
+Again I work with up to five children who can use their own bike or can choose to hire one.

-Lastly whilst I specialise in 4 to 9 year olds the methodology I use is applicable to any age.
-So, if you have an older child who’s not yet learned to ride a bike, or you’re an adult, please give me a call.
+Whilst my balance and ride training is predominantly focused on children the methodology I use is applicable to any age.
+So, if you have an older child, including children with special educational needs or you’re an adult who’s not yet learned to ride a bike, please get in touch.
 Everyone can ride a bike and it’s never too late to learn.
 I have trained people in their seventies and what a great way to stay fit and healthy!

 Once a child has learned to ride most parents are keen to get them a bike, assuming they don’t have one already.
 But often an existing bike is too small or perhaps too heavy and it’s time to refresh and possibly upgrade to a lighter, better quality bike, which is easier and more fun to ride.